framp/gulp-basic/README.md

 This small example will generate `$dest/index.html` in `en-US` and `$dest/it-IT/index.html` in `it-IT`.

-We chose [toml](https://github.com/toml-lang/toml) over [JSON](http://www.json.org/) for language files because it's easier for such a flat structure.
+We chose [toml](https://github.com/toml-lang/toml) over [JSON](http://www.json.org/) for language files because it's easier to use for such a flat structure.

 ###Images
 All the images you put inside will be optimized and copied to `$dest/images`.